15 Nov Long Term Care Insurance in Pennsylvania for Home Care: A Guide

 At what age should I get long term care insurance?

-You should consider long term care insurance coverage when you are young.
+You should consider LTC insurance coverage when you are young.
 Just like life insurance or health insurance, premiums increase with age.
 That is because if you are older, your policy is considered to be higher risk (and premiums will be adjusted accordingly).
 For example, if you start a policy at age 45 versus age 60, you could save $440 a year on premiums for a standard policy of 3 year terms.
 As mentioned previously, the longer you wait, the risk also increases that you will be denied coverage altogether.

 Doesn’t Medicare or Medicaid already cover long term care?